ONYX 101 – ENCHANTING AND UNUSUAL

-The visually most appealing quality of Onyx is the translucence and the unique, otherworldly patterning.
+The most appealing visual quality of Onyx is its translucence and unique, otherworldly patterning.
 There are waves, circles, clouds and swirls of cream, honey, silver, light blue, ivory, amber, dark cognac, and even green.
-The light transmits through the slab radiating a soft, ethereal light making it a dramatic backsplash or a back-lit wall.
-It is used to create incredible designs elements as accent tiles using the variety of shades of this stone to fit any color scheme.
+When light passes through the stone it radiates a soft, ethereal light making it a dramatic backsplash or a back-lit wall.
+Onyx is used to create wonderful design elements, such as accent tiles, as the great variety of available shades can match any color scheme.

-Having all the brilliant looks, Onyx is calcite making it rather high maintenance material.
+Onyx has all the looks, but it is a calcite, which make it a rather high maintenance material.
 This soft and brittle stone reacts to acid and will etch easily.
-It is strongly recommended to seal the surface to prevent staining, however, it cannot protect from etching.
+It is strongly